 Nutrition Highlights: Only 300 calories per serving, not bad (compare this to most BBQ restaurants, which pack over 500 calories per serving)

-Like I said, you don’t need to shred the chicken inside the slow-cooker, and into the sauce.
+As I said, you don’t need to shred the chicken inside the slow-cooker, and into the sauce.
 If you want to save some calories (and consume less FODMAPs) you can take the chicken out of the slow cooker and shred it in a separate bowl, then enjoy it without the extra sauce.
 I assure you it’s still delicious this way.

 And if you want to get wild, you could add some red onion and cilantro to your chicken (and eat it with or without a bun).
 This was the photo from the original recipe, made with BBQ sauce.
 I don’t know if the peanut butter and chocolate flavor would go well with cilantro……maybe??

 Each time I eat this chicken I don’t even need a bun.
 Once I ate it plain, topped with absolutely nothing, another time I ate it with some balsamic vinegar (because it’s low FODMAPs) drizzled on top, and a dollop of plain Greek yogurt (yes, it’s true, amazing) and then once I ate it on a salad.
 It was delicious I swear.
-Please, enjoy however you’d like.
-And get back to me when you want to thank me for providing you with the easiest slow cooked shredded chicken recipe ever (fyi: this goes great on nachos for a football or other sporting event party).
+Please, enjoy it however you’d like.
+And get back to me when you want to thank me for providing you with the easiest slow-cooked shredded chicken recipe ever (FYI: this goes great on nachos for a football or other sporting event party).